koalaphils/wordpress/README.md

 The following are the steps it does:

 1. The script checks for backup directory and restore it on /var/www/html if there is any
-    1. If the WordPress site is already installed, then it will just sync the `/var/www/html` to the `/backup` directory
+    1. If the WordPress site is already installed, then it will just sync the `/var/www/html` from the `/backup` directory
     1. Otherwise, it will install WordPress.
 1. Installation of WordPress is a series of the following steps:
     1. Install the WordPress core using the new Environment variables specified above